 - The popping and grinding noises

-- Loud clacking noises when you turn under full lock
+- Loud clicking noises when you turn under full lock

-- Later loud clacking sounds can become really bad even under partial lock.
+- Later loud clacking sounds can become bad even under partial lock.

 - A vibration that is felt in the steering wheel